neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 ## Creating wallet files

-From NEO-CLI or NEO-GUI create four wallets, 1.json, 2.json, 3.json, and 4.json, and place each in the folder of four nodes.
+From Neo-CLI or Neo-GUI create four wallets, 1.json, 2.json, 3.json, and 4.json, and place each in the folder of four nodes.

 ## Modifying config.json